os-ucsd/casino/.github/ISSUE_TEMPLATE/game-proposal-template.md

 ---
 name: Game Proposal Template
 about: 'Want to add a new game to the casino?
 Make your Proposal here! :game_die:'
-title: 'Proposal: Add GAME to the casino'
+title: 'Proposal: Add {{GAME}} to the casino'
-labels: ''
+labels: Game proposal
 assignees: asg017

 ---